 Address: Esztergom, Szent István Tér 1, 2500 Hungary

-Opening Hours: Closed on Mondays, the castle is open from 10 am every other day, closing its doors at 4 pm in the Winter and 6 pm in the Summer.
+Opening Hours: Closed on Mondays, Open from 10 am every other day, closing its doors at 4 pm in the winter and 6 pm in summer.

-Entrance Fees: Admission to the castle is HUF 1500 for adults and HUF 750 for concessions.
+Entrance Fees: Admission to the Castle is HUF 1500 for adults and HUF 750 for commission card holders.

 8. Visegrád Castle

-Built high on a bend over the Danube River, Visegrad Castle was prized by a long line of Kings for its command over this most strategic of locations.
+Built high on a bend of the Danube River, Visegrad Castle was prized by a long line of Kings for its command over this most strategic of locations.

 Now housing the King Mattias Museum, this palace was a venue for numerous diplomatic congresses throughout the years and gives its name to the modern Visegrad Group, which first met here in 1991.